-steps back for time in this special Before They Were Infamous edition of Crap Shoot, returning to the dark days when nobody really took the PC seriously as a gaming platform.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about bringing random obscure games back into the light.
+In this special Before They Were Infamous edition he returns to the dark days when nobody really took the PC seriously as a gaming platform.

 Simple or not, there were a few interesting touches, mostly related to environmental interaction.
 They weren't necessarily showstoppers, but they showed more care and attention than most similar games.
 For instance, you could pick up turkey legs for health, but if you shot one, it would cook into a better health power-up.
 You could shoot cans of coke to send them flying, and grab them for more points.
 Levels had alternate backgrounds depending on where you were.
 Rockets would blow up parts of the level when you shot them, and booby-trapped crates covered platforms with spreading fire.
 Finally, as you picked up items like the claw and shoe, Duke developed some fun skills, like being able to flip over big gaps, grip ceilings, and clamber up onto high surfaces he couldn't reach with a regular jump.

 While hardly amazing, the point was that these were things other shareware games weren't doing.
 It wasn't a question of technology, much as there was nothing stopping any 3D game from having interactive toilets before Duke Nukem 3D made a joke out of aliens on the potty, so much as taking the time to add interesting details.
-More than any other, this was the era when that could impress, and it was still in evidence.
-People may talk about Duke's strippers and one-liners, but really it was the detail in that world, the push for interactivity in the world, and all the things you could do that really made the difference, even if 'realism' has come on leaps and bounds with every big release since.
+This was the era when that could impress, and it was still in evidence.
+People may talk about Duke's strippers and one-liners, but really it was the detail in that world, the push for interactivity and all the things you could do that really made the difference, even if 'realism' has come on leaps and bounds since.(opens in new tab)